 No additional software needs to be installed in order to get your online store running and selling on Shopify.

 What’s the Build Time Like with Shopify and WordPress?

 The time you will have to spend building your eCommerce website depends on the ease of use of the platform and your experience, technical knowledge, and skills.

 But in general, the easier a website building platform is, the faster the site’s setup will be.

 This means that Shopify is the quicker ecommerce site developer option when compared to WordPress, which requires more in-depth coding and technical skills, and is not specifically designed for ecommerce.

 But please note that Shopify is a suitable and easy-to-use web builder platform to use, only if you want to create an online store.

-WordPress is a more versatile platform, which is why nearly a third of all websites around the world are based on it.
+WordPress is a more versatile platform, which is why nearly a third of all websites worldwide are based on it.
 You can use it for setting up both ecommerce and any other type of website.